GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

         #   value: "<aws-profile>"
 ```

-!!!
-Tip Configuring Multiple Kubernetes Clusters
+> info "Configuring Multiple Kubernetes Clusters"
-    This guide assumes you're just configuring `kubectl` to handle a single Kubernetes cluster, but if you need to configure and handle multiple clusters the convention for doing so is to create a unique `config` file for each cluster.
+> This guide assumes you're just configuring `kubectl` to handle a single Kubernetes cluster, but if you need to configure and handle multiple clusters the convention for doing so is to create a unique `config` file for each cluster.
 Simply name each `config` file `~/.kube/config-<cluster-name>`, where `<cluster-name>` is replaced by the name of the Kubernetes cluster you already created.

 2. Replace the `<...>` placeholder strings with the following `EKS_CLUSTER_` environmental variable values from earlier:
   - `<endpoint-url>`: `$EKS_CLUSTER_ENDPOINT`
   - `<base64-encoded-ca-cert>`: `$EKS_CLUSTER_CA_DATA`
   - `<cluster-name>`: `$EKS_CLUSTER_NAME`

-!!!
-Tip Using a Specific `AWS::IAM::Role`
+> info "Using a Specific `AWS::IAM::Role`"
-    If you need to have the AWS IAM Authenticator and kubectl use a specific `Role` then uncomment the `- "-r"` and `- "<role-arn>"` lines and paste the `AWS::IAM::Role` ARN in place of `<role-arn>`.
+> If you need to have the AWS IAM Authenticator and kubectl use a specific `Role` then uncomment the `- "-r"` and `- "<role-arn>"` lines and paste the `AWS::IAM::Role` ARN in place of `<role-arn>`.

 3. Your `~/.kube/config` file should now look something like this: